xiaprojects/roastbeef/image_build_rb/Readme.md

 3. Create the image using:

 ### Create SDCard Image
+## Requirements
+1. Set your WiFi name and Password

 ## Configuration
 | Step | Subject | Description | Example |